-- (1) After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+- (2) The inception date of investment operations for the Fund's Class C Shares is August 27, 2019. - (3) After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 The "Return After Taxes on Distributions and Sale of Fund Shares" may be higher than other return figures when a capital loss occurs upon redemption of Fund shares and provides an assumed tax benefit for the investor.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
 After tax returns are only shown for Institutional Class Shares.
-After tax returns for other classes of shares will vary. - (2) The S&P 500 Index is an unmanaged, capitalization-weighted index generally representative of the U.S. market for large capitalization stocks.
-The Bloomberg U.S. Aggregate Bond Index is an unmanaged index comprised of U.S. investment grade, fixed rate bond market securities, including government, government agency, corporate and mortgage-backed securities.
+After tax returns for other classes of shares will vary. - (4) The Bloomberg US Aggregate Bond Index is an unmanaged index comprised of U.S. Investment grade fixed rate bond market securities, including government agency, corporate and mortgage-backed securities.
 Investors cannot invest directly in an index.
+It is also known as U.S. Aggregate Bond Index.